Matafou/LibHyps/README.md

 - `onAllHypsRev tac` same as `onAllHyps tac` but in reverse order (good for reverting for instance).

-# Tactical to apply on each NEW hypothesis
+# Tacticals to apply on each NEW hypothesis

 - `tac1 ;; tac2` applies `tac1` to current goal and then `tac2` to
   each new hypothesis in each subgoal (iteration: newest first).